 If you write better copy, you'll build a better business...

 Whether you're writing a blog post, brand story, sales page or social media, these copywriting tips will help your content to really shine - and more importantly, to call out to your ideal clients!
-Because let's face it, in a business world where content is king, good copy is absolutely key.
+Because let's face it, in a business world where content is king, being able to write better copy than your competitors is key.

 So without further ado, let's get to the tips!
 I asked the opinions of a few professional copywriters too so keep an eye out for their pearls of wisdom as we go...